r-lyeh-archived/vle/README.md

 - VLE is streamable.
 Designed to encode and decode integers with low overhead.
 - VLE is embeddable.
 Header-only.
 No external deps.
 C and C++ APIs provided.
 - VLE is extendable.
 Signed/unsigned integers of any size (8/16/32/64/...) are supported.
-- VLE is BOOST licensed.
+- VLE is zlib/libpng licensed.

 ## Quick tutorial
 - You want to serialize an `struct { uint16_t len; uint64_t buffer[6]; }` to disk, network, etc...